stefanodixon-ux/webMAN-MOD/README.md

 - Auto install / auto select PSP emulator for PSP games using decrypted MINIS.EDAT / MINIS2.EDAT

 #### File management & navigation
-- Improvements on File Manager (file & folder icons, links to navigate faster, mount ISO, mount net0/ or net1/, preview images, copy/paste/delete files & folders)
+- Improvements on File Manager (file & folder icons, links to navigate faster, mount ISO, mount net0/ or net1/, preview images, file truncation, copy/paste/delete files & folders)
 - Copy operations use shadow copy on hdd0 for faster copy operations
 - It can rip a game from disc to hdd0 or copy from hdd0 to usb000 or from usb00x to hdd0.
 - Shorter URL to access paths & files.
 Use "home" path in /setup.ps3 for search in a user defined folder.